CM4all/beng-proxy/doc/lb.rst

 One pool can be shared by listeners with and without SSL.

+The certificate file specified by ``ssl_cert`` should contain the whole certificate chain that is supposed to be transferred to the client.

 To indicate that an HTTP request was received on a SSL/TLS connection, :program:`beng-lb` adds the ``X-CM4all-HTTPS:on`` header.